When Everything Changed

 I was chuffed to bits to accept.
 I am now a Web Developer and I have a shiny new badge with my picture and big bold letters "Web Developer" on it.

 Was being made redundant a bad thing?
-For me I'd have to say in hindsight, No, I was needing a change.
+For me I'd have to say in hindsight, No, I needed a change.
 I was stuck in a rut.
 I had spent too long with one company and got little back for it.

 Was going to CodeClan worth it?
 Definitely.
 Well worth it in fact.
 I now have a qualification, I had a great experience and gained lots of new friends, and now a new job in tech.

-So yea I'm a Web Developer with a newfound passion for tech.
+So yeah I'm a Web Developer with a newfound passion for tech.

 Big thanks to CodeClan and my fellow cohorts.
 I miss you guys.